reena2703/port-swigger-web-security-labs/Authentication/Username-enumeration-via-response-timing/README.md

 # Username Enumeration via Response Timing

+## Lab Source
+PortSwigger Web Security Academy
+Level: Practitioner
+Category: Authentication

+## Overview
-This lab demonstrates how small differences in server response time can be used to enumerate valid usernames, even when error messages appear identical.
+This lab demonstrates how attackers can enumerate valid usernames by analyzing subtle differences in server response times during the login process.

-Although the application attempts to prevent username enumeration by returning the same error message for all login failures, the backend processing time differs depending on whether the username exists.
-By carefully analyzing these timing differences, it is possible to identify valid usernames and then perform a successful login.
+Even when error messages are identical, variations in response timing can reveal whether a username exists in the application.

+## What I Did
+- Intercepted login requests using Burp Suite
+- Sent multiple authentication attempts with different usernames
+- Measured and compared server response times
+- Identified timing delays that indicated valid usernames
+- Used the enumerated username for further authentication attacks

+## Result
+A valid username was successfully identified based solely on response timing differences.

+## Impact
+-  Usernames can be enumerated without visible error message differences
+-  Authentication mechanisms leak sensitive information through timing
+-  Enables more effective brute-force and credential-based attacks

 ## What I Learned
-- Username enumeration does not rely only on error messages
+- Identical error messages do not fully prevent information disclosure
-- Response timing can leak sensitive information
-- Rate limiting and artificial delays can still be bypassed
-- Burp Suite Intruder is useful for detecting subtle timing differences

-## Skills Practiced
-- Login request analysis
-- Response time comparison
-- Using Burp Intruder for timing attacks
-- Identifying logic flaws in authentication mechanisms
+- Response timing is a critical side-channel in authentication systems

-## Tools Used
-- Burp Suite
-- Burp Intruder

-## Lab Status
-Solved
+- Secure authentication requires consistent server-side processing